Macro-Deck-App/Macro-Deck-Extensions/README.md

    "packageId" : "YourName.ExtensionName", (No whitespace and no special characters allowed, you can't change this in the future)
    "version" : "1.0.0", (Recommended format: Major.Minor.Patch)
-   "target-plugin-api-version" : 40, (Find this in the Macro Deck settings) "target-plugin-macro-deck-version" : "1.13.0", (The current version you're using for development) "dll" : "My Plugin.dll" (Only required for plugins) "author-discord-userid": "9876545678765" (Optional: Your Discord user Id for support) }
+   "target-plugin-api-version" : 40, (Find this in the Macro Deck settings) "target-macro-deck-version" : "1.13.0", (The current version you're using for development) "dll" : "My Plugin.dll" (Only required for plugins) "author-discord-userid": "9876545678765" (Optional: Your Discord user Id for support) }